Scores feared dead as passenger jet crashes in Pakistan

 Karachi Mayor Wasim Akhtar was quoted by The Associated Press as telling reporters at the scene that all those who had been on board the jetliner died in the crash, but officials with the national government said at least two people from the plane were believed to have survived.

-Some of the confusion was likely between casualties among those on the ground when the plane came down — it destroyed or heavily damaged five or six houses — and those on board the aircraft.
+Some of the confusion was likely between casualties among those on the ground when the plane came down — it destroyed five or six houses — and those on board the aircraft.

+CBS News' Maria Usman said the PIA Airbus A320 crashed into a neighborhood called Jinnah Gardens, close to the port city of Karachi's airport.

 Rescue efforts were underway and an official with Pakistan's Interior Ministry told CBS News there were survivors, but no numbers could be confirmed, and it was unclear whether he was referring to people who had been on the ground or in the plane at the time of the crash.